marketmuse/editor/README.md

 ### normalizerOptions

-* **normalize** *(function( editor, [ node, path ] ) -> boolean)* - This function allows you to pass your own normalization rules along with the [default one](/src/plugins/defaultNormalizationOptions).
+* **normalize** *(function( editor, [ node, path ] ) -> boolean)* - This function allows you to pass your own normalization rules along with the [default one](/src/plugins/defaultNormalizerOptions.js).
 However, this is a low level function; which requires an understanding of the editor data model and interaction with Slate's api.
 MMS Editor exposes slate's exports under `slate`.
 Please read [Slate's documentation on Normalizations](https://docs.slatejs.org/concepts/10-normalizing).
 The return value of this function indicates whether or not you have made a change to the editor within the normalize function.

-See example below:
+### Example

+Below is an example to implement a forced layout, which will make the first block a heading and second block a paragraph.

 ```javascript
 import { slate, types } from '@marketmuse/editor';